malibeg/MongodbSimpleMembershipProvider/README.md

 ===============================

 Providers are not fully tested !!!
-This is MongoDB ExtendedMembersipProvider for MVC 4.0.
+This is implementation of SimpleMemershipProvider and SimpleRoleProvider for MongoDB ( by implementing abstract classes: WebMatrix.WebData.ExtendedMembershipProvider, and the standard System.Web.Security.RoleProvider) for MVC 4.0.
+Since it is made for MVC 4.0 it supports OAuth authentication.

 Code is made thanks to: